How Conservative Dentistry Can Save Your Teeth (And $$$)

-At Kim Rioux, DDS, we follow the Hippocratic paradigm, “First do no harm.”
+At Harbor Hill Dentistry and Airway Center, we follow the Hippocratic paradigm, “First do no harm.”

-When you seek dental care from our Gig Harbor dentist, she will look for ways to NOT remove your healthy tooth structure.
+When you seek dental care from our Gig Harbor dentist, he will look for ways to NOT remove your healthy tooth structure.
 Because once you remove it, there is no going back.

-In this real patient example, you will see how Dr. Kim Rioux was able to save healthy tooth structure by utilizing “opportunistic access.”
+In this real patient example, you will see how Dr. Keith Gressell was able to save healthy tooth structure by utilizing “opportunistic access.”
 What’s that?

 Usually, when there is decay between teeth, the only way to treat it is through the chewing surface of the tooth.
 But not in this case…